strongloop/strongloop.com2/_posts/2017-06-01-integrating-loopback-with-elasticsearch.md

 var elasticsearch = require('elasticsearch');
 ```

 Next, I configured my credentials for my ElasticSearch instance.
 You can add [ElasticSearch for Bluemix](https://console.ng.bluemix.net/catalog/services/compose-for-elasticsearch) to your space as a quick way of testing.
-Unfortunately there is no free tier for this service in Bluemix.
-You can also just run ElasticSearch locally too.
+There is no free tier for this service in Bluemix, though you can also just run ElasticSearch locally too.

 ```js
 let client = new elasticsearch.Client({